-Because auctions are unconditional, you need to confirm your finance before you attend the auction.
-If you win the auction, you need to pay the purchase deposit on the auction day.
+Because auctions are unconditional, you need to confirm your finances before you attend the auction.
+If you win the auction, you will usually need to pay the purchase deposit on the auction day.
 Your lender may want to know specific details about the property before you attend the auction, even if you already have pre-approved lending.

 Changing the agreement or adding sale conditions

-If you want to change anything in the agreement or put any conditions on the sale, you need to arrange it before the auction by using a document called a variation.
+If you want to change anything in the agreement or put any conditions on the sale, you need to arrange it before the auction by using a document called a variation of agreement.
 Talk to the agent and your lawyer or conveyancer about any changes.
 The seller then decides whether they are happy to accept any changes or conditions you propose.